Top 8 River Kayaks for Different Environments & Uses

 This river has some of the most fun rapids for whitewater kayaking!

 Being in a kayak that is not agile enough to navigate these obstructions makes the situation significantly more complicated than it needs to be.
-That can be attested to by anyone who has ever gone kayaking on a river previously.
+That can be attested to by anyone who has previously gone kayaking on a river.

-Taking this into consideration is sufficient justification for including mobility on your list of priorities.
+Considering this is sufficient justification for including mobility on your list of priorities.

 However, you must not forget to take into consideration the length of the kayak:

-One rule of thumb to remember is that shorter kayaks tend to be more agile and maneuverable than longer ones.
+One rule of thumb to remember is that shorter kayaks are more agile and maneuverable than longer ones.

 Because of this, whitewater kayaks are often shorter than other types of kayaks and have a more prominent rocker.
 Regarding the length of the best kayaks for rivers, I would say that the sweet spot is between 8 and 10 feet, with a maximum height of 12 feet.